PetrKryslUCSD/HowToUseJuliaWithSublimeText3/README.md

 ### FileIcons package

-Provides very nice file icons in the sidebar, seeing the contents of a folder at a glance his hands much easier.
+Provides very nice file icons in the sidebar, seeing the contents of a folder at a glance is hence much easier.

 ### Open URL package